Nya Parken

 Construction began on 27 April 1903, and inauguration occurred on 25 September the same year, during the Norrköping Sports Association's Sport Festival.
 During the 1958 FIFA World Cup, it hosted some group stage matches.
 During the Euro 1992, it hosted CIS – Germany (1–1), Scotland – Germany (0–2) and Scotland – CIS (3–0), all in Group B.

 In 2008–2009 the arena was rebuilt.
-The arena now uses Artificial grass and the capacity has decreased from 19,414 to 17,234 spectators.
+The arena now uses Artificial grass and the capacity has decreased from 19,414 to around 16,000 spectators.
 The new arena hosts 16 VIP booths, VIP seating for 515 spectators, three bars, two restaurants and small indoor training arena called "Teknikhallen".
 IFK Norrköping took over the ownership of the arena in 2010 from the city council of Norrköping in a 308.5 million SEK purchase.
 From its opening in 1903 until its renovation in 2009, the arena had been known as Norrköpings Idrottspark, but after the renovation the name was changed to Nya Parken.

 In 2016, the arena changed name for the third time in its history.
 This time to Östgötaporten, after the naming rights was sold to a real estate company.